humungus-gungi/bootyquest/README.md

 Blast off!
 Sprint to the outside.

-**Where the maw is intensifying massively - we successfully get out because Tazi is great and Kazgan needs to leave.**
+**Where the maw is intensifying massively - we successfully get out because Tazi is great and Kasgan needs to leave.**

 Ship's in very rough shape.